It’s easy to get overwhelmed when trying to find ‘the‘ program for you, so as with the diet we’ll keep this simple also.

-If you do not use correct form you will not only sacrifice potential gains, but set yourself up for injury somewhere in the not-too-distant future.
-As good form is so critically important, I recommend you do these three things:
+If you do not use correct form you will not only sacrifice your gains, but set yourself up for injury somewhere in the not-too-distant future.
+Good form is critically important, I recommend you to:

-- Read Mark Rippetoe’s ‘Starting Strength‘.
+- Read Mark Rippetoe’s ‘Starting Strength - 3rd Edition‘.
 He’s considered one of the best.
-It is the best guide ‘How-to guide’ to performing barbel exercises I have ever read.
+It is the best ‘how-to’ guide to performing barbel exercises I have ever read.

 Making a small investment now will pay big dividends in the future.